FrugalPrompt: Reducing Contextual Overhead in Large Language Models via Token Attribution: Methodology

 \section{Methodology}

 Figure \ref{fig:pipeline} portrays an overview of our proposed pipeline.
-We obtain the saliency scores using the token attribution methods discussed in Sec. \ref{sec:prelemTokenAttribution} and employ frugalization via token filtration to generate a condensed yet semantically representative version of an input sample.
+We obtain the saliency scores using the token attribution methods: GlobEnc \cite{modarressi-etal-2022-globenc} and DecompX \cite{modarressi-etal-2023-decompx}, details discussed in Appendix \ref{sec:prelemTokenAttribution} and employ frugalization via token filtration to generate a condensed yet semantically representative version of an input sample.
 This technique identifies and retains only the most salient tokens, thereby reducing input dimensionality while preserving the core meaning for the given task.